ayoososanya/Tech-Stocks-Risk-Return-Analysis/README.md

 ## Project Structure:

-- Figures/               # Visualizations from the analysis (e.g. plots, graphs)
+- Figures               Visualisations from the analysis (e.g. plots, graphs)
-- Notebook/              # Jupyter notebooks used for analysis and modelling
+- Notebook              Jupyter notebooks used for analysis and modelling
-- Summary Dashboard/     # Excel dashboard summarizing key insights
+- Summary Dashboard     Excel dashboard summarising key insights
-- data/                  # Raw and processed datasets used for the analysis
+- data                  Raw and processed datasets used for the analysis
-- README.md              # Project overview and instructions
+- README.md             Project overview and instructions